 - A first aid kit is extremely important if you get stranded and hurt.
 It could come in handy if you get into an accident and need to apply first aid before help arrives.

-- A two-way radio and batteries are never bad to have in your car.
+- Two-way radio and batteries are never bad to have in your car.
 They can contact help in an emergency or keep you updated on an emergency in your area.
 Keep spare batteries in case the ones in your radio die and aren’t rechargeable.
 Radios with car charging ports, solar panels or cranks are great because they don’t need batteries.

 - Lights provide you with the ability to see in darker areas.
 You can also obtain emergency lights that you can place on your car or around it to let people know you’re there.